shnizzedy/SM_openSMILE/README.rst

 and touchscreen tapping features from mobile health research apps such as `mPower <http://parkinsonmpower.org>`_, the Parkinson disease symptom tracking app built on top of Apple's ResearchKit.
-Behind the scenes, open source Python 3 and other code run within a modular Nipype pipeline framework on Linux (tested with Python 3.5 on Ubuntu 14.04).
+Behind the scenes, open source Python 3 and other languages run within a modular Nipype pipeline framework on Linux (tested with Python 3.5 on Ubuntu 14.04).

-Example functions include:

-    - `Gait: <http://binarybottle.github.io/mhealthx/api/generated/mhealthx.extractors.pyGait.html>`_ feature extraction from accelerometer data
-    - `Tapping: <http://binarybottle.github.io/mhealthx/api/generated/mhealthx.extractors.tapping.html>`_ feature extraction from touchscreen data
-    - `Main function: <http://binarybottle.github.io/mhealthx/api/generated/mhealthx.extract.html>`_ calls all the feature extraction methods

 :Release: |version|
 :Date: |today|